deepakjadon1902/Weather_Dashboard/README.md

 Keep it clean, readable, and documented.

-🌦️ Stay chill, stay smart, and always be weather-ready with Weather Wiz ✨ Made with ☕ by DJ ™
+🌦️ Stay chill, stay smart, and always be weather-ready with Weather_Dashboard ✨ Made with ☕ by DJ ™